 - The patient is required to empty his/her bladder and wear a hospital gown

-Electrodes will be placed on the chest to monitor heart function.
-Apart from this, necessary measures will also be taken to monitor your blood pressure and the levels of oxygen in the body.
-The catheter is introduced through the groin or via a small incision on the patient’s chest.
+The arterial sheath is introduced through the wrist or groin .
 The concerned area will be numbed using local anaesthetics such that the patient does not feel any pain or discomfort.
 The contrast material is slowly injected into the catheter following which the x-ray images are taken to monitor the flow of blood and detect any obstruction.
-The whole procedure lasts for about an hour.
+The whole procedure lasts for 15-20 mins.

 What happens after the procedure?

 Once the procedure is over, the catheter is carefully removed and the incision site is covered.
 The patient is taken to the recovery area where he/she is monitored for any complication.
 Once the patient is stable he/she can be shifted to his own room.

 Some important guidelines that are to be followed after the procedure include: